sandialabs/scot/docs/source/postinstall.rst

 ---------

-If you backed up data from your 3.4 SCOT instance and wish to restore it, you will need to follow the migration procedure :doc:`migration.rst`
+If you backed up data from your 3.4 SCOT instance and wish to restore it, you will need to follow the migration procedure :ref:`migration.rst`

 SSL Certs
 ---------